-Family members of five slain in Pennsylvania had begged police for help: relative
+Pennsylvania teen found alive after five family members murdered

+NEW YORK (Reuters) - A teen whose mother and twin 9-year-old sisters were among five family members killed in their Pennsylvania home was staying at a friend’s house at the time of the murders and is safe, officials said on Tuesday.

+Joshua Campbell, 17, was not at home when his aunt Shana Decree, 45, and her daughter Dominique Decree, 19, are alleged to have murdered five relatives in their apartment in Morrisville, about 30 miles (50 km) northeast of Philadelphia, Bucks County District Attorney Matthew Weintraub said.

-NEW YORK/HARRISBURG, Pa.
-(Reuters) - Relatives of a Pennsylvania woman, accused on Tuesday of killing five relatives including two 9-year-old girls, said they had begged authorities for weeks to check on her due to concerns she might have fallen under the influence of a fringe religious group.
+After police found the bodies on Monday, relatives of the victims said they had begged authorities for weeks to check on Shana Decree due to concerns she might have fallen under the influence of a fringe religious group.

-On Monday, police found five bodies in the family’s home in Morrisville, about 30 miles (50 km) northeast of Philadelphia, local prosecutors said.
+Weintraub said finding Joshua was “one bit of good news” in what he described as an “unspeakable tragedy.”

-Authorities charged Shana Decree, 45, and her 19-year-old daughter, Dominique, early on Tuesday with five counts of homicide and one count of criminal conspiracy in the deaths of Shana Decree’s daughter, Naa’Irah Smith, 25; her son, Damon Decree, 13; her sister, Jamilla Campbell, 42; and Campbell’s twin daughters, Imani and Erika Allen, each 9 years old, Bucks County District Attorney Matthew Weintraub said.
+Authorities charged Decree and her daughter early on Tuesday with five counts of homicide and one count of criminal conspiracy in the deaths of Shana Decree’s daughter, Naa’Irah Smith, 25; her son, Damon Decree, 13; her sister, Jamilla Campbell, 42; and Campbell’s twin daughters, Imani and Erika Allen, Weintraub said.

-“This is a terrible tragedy,” Weintraub said at a news conference early on Tuesday outside the apartment building where the five were found slain.
-“We just spoke to the family of all five of the deceased and they’re all heartbroken.”

 Police were investigating the cause of the deaths and possible motives.
+Asked whether it could have been a murder-suicide pact, Weintraub said “that is a potentiality.”

 Both Shana and Dominique, who had visible injuries to her neck, gave police an account of how they killed each person, prosecutors said in court papers.
 The women also alleged that Decree’s sister, Jamilla, had choked one victim to death before being choked to death by Dominique.